 Splitwise vs HouseKeepr: Which Is Better for Shared Living in 2026?

-If you've ever lived with flatmates, you already know the drill.
+If you have ever lived with flatmates, you already know the drill.
 Someone pays for groceries.
 Someone else forgets to pay rent.
 Nobody cleaned the bathroom this week — or so they all claim.
 Managing a shared flat is basically a part-time job, and the apps you use to manage it either make it easier or quietly become another source of tension.

 What Splitwise Does Well